Tree Service Insurance

 Commercial Property Insurance

-If your tree service business owns its own office or warehouse space, then you’ll need commercial property insurance to cover both the physical structure and the property inside of it.
+If your tree service owns its own office or warehouse space, then you’ll need commercial property insurance to cover both the physical structure and the property inside of it.

 If your business keeps expensive equipment inside the property or sells specialized tools to its customers, then commercial property insurance will most likely pay to repair the building and replace the tools in the event of certain covered events like a fire or severe storm.